tinkrelectronic/fritzing-app/build.md

 # Compiling for Linux

+Here is how to compile in a Linux environment.

 ## Install Qt 6.8.1 or build from source
 + zlib, quazip and clipper edit the PRI files and swap LIB comments (#)
 + You can of course use another Qt version if you wish.